-Breakout My Pelvic Sorcery is a participatory art/science/tech project about pelvic pain created by emerging interdisciplinary artist Eugenie Lee, tech collaborators, and pain science consultants.
-Currently, in its early development phase, it provides an artistic platform for participants to grasp how difficult it is to perform simple activities whilst experiencing pelvic pain, inviting them to immerse in a visually engaging VR game whilst being stimulated by a custom-built haptic costume with pelvic pain-like sensations.
+Breakout My Pelvic Sorcery is a participatory art/science/tech project about pelvic pain created by interdisciplinary artist Eugenie Lee, tech collaborators, and pain science consultants.
+Currently, in its early development phase, it provides an artistic platform by inviting participants to immerse in a VR game whilst wearing a custom-built haptic belt with pelvic pain-like perceptions.

 The project is based on a game that does not require complex instructions.
 Participants only need to move around, hitting a bouncing ball off the 3D walls with their hands.
 At the same time, the haptic belt creates heat and pressure around the participant’s waist.
-Four electrodes attached to the participant’s lower abdomen and glutes, on a low-medium setting, are used to simulate common pelvic pain descriptions - like “cramping” and “hammering”.
-The simple virtual walls will undergo visually sophisticated visceral interior treatment to induce psychological apprehension and anxiety during the later development stage within the next few months.
+Four electrodes attached to the participant’s lower abdomen and glutes, on a low-medium setting, are used to emulate common pelvic pain descriptions - like “cramping” and “twisting”.
+The simple virtual game will undergo more sophisticated aesthetic gaming narratives and accessibility during the later development stage.

-The artwork does not involve real pain, but will be uncomfortable for some people.
-The participation is not passive but engages the entire body, its senses and cognition.
-It is inevitable that some will find the artwork confronting – whether it be psychological, physical or just plain ‘nothing goes near my privates!’
+Although this project evokes mild discomfort in the participating audiences, it does not inflict genuine pain but instead explores pain-related anticipation and anxiety to highlight the psycho-social aspect of pain.
+The participation is not passive but engages the entire body, emotions, senses, and cognition.
+It is inevitable that some will find the artwork confronting – whether it be psychological, physical, or just plain ‘nothing goes near my privates!’ (note: the artwork does not involve participants' privates.)

 This work aims to challenge the social attitudes and stigma that silences people living with pelvic pain, unapologetically presenting an unpalatable topic through an interactive game format.
-The aim is for highly stigmatised pelvic pain issues to be shared without embarrassment or negativity.
+The aim is for highly stigmatised pelvic pain issues to be visible without embarrassment or negativity.
 It is the wish of the artist and the collaborators that the participants’ experiences can be discussed with curiosity and positivity.
-Participants’ game scores will be tallied on a leader-board which will be visible in real-time on the screen as a part of an installation.
+Participants’ game scores will be tallied on a leaderboard as a tongue-in-cheek gesture, which will be visible in real-time on the screen as a part of an installation.
 With their permission, these will also be posted online through social media and a dedicated website with a public forum and the latest pelvic pain science.

 * Dr Susan Evans (Science consultant; pelvic pain specialist)